Is Myopia An Epidemic?

 As the structure of the eye elongates, the retina also begins to stretch.
-Because of this, patients who suffer from myopia also face substantially higher risk for glaucoma and retinal detachment.
+Because of this, patients who suffer from myopia also face a substantially higher risk for glaucoma and retinal detachment.
 For these patients, regular eye exams are critical.
-A thorough examination from a trained optometrist can diagnose and treat vision complications before they begin to take a toll on your daily life.
+A thorough examination from a trained Optometrist can diagnose and treat vision complications before they begin to take a toll on your daily life.

 Are you spending long periods of time looking at a screen?
 Have you noticed a change in your vision?
 You could be a victim of the myopia epidemic.
 Don’t delay—schedule your next eye exam today!